mg9/MorphAGram/README.md

 In order to replicare our results in [MorphAGram, Evaluation and Framework for Unsupervised Morphological Segmentation](https://www.aclweb.org/anthology/2020.lrec-1.879.pdf "MorphAGram, Evaluation and Framework for Unsupervised Morphological Segmentation"), please use the following parameters:
 `-r 0 -d 10 -x 10 -D -E -e 1 -f 1 -g 10 -h 0.1 -w 1 -T 1 -m 0 -n 500 -R`

-For complete information about how the sampler works, please refer t the following [paper](https://cocosci.princeton.edu/tom/papers/adaptornips.pdf "paper").
+For complete information about how the sampler works, see [paper](https://cocosci.princeton.edu/tom/papers/adaptornips.pdf "paper").

 ---